 Connect with Chicken of the Sea on their website and social media channels: Facebook, Twitter, Pinterest, and Instagram.

-This post is sponsored by Chicken of the Sea.
-I am happy to be partnering with them again this year, bringing you delicious recipes from the sea.
+I updated photos and portions of this post in 2021.
+Originally published in 2017, this post is sponsored by Chicken of the Sea.
 All opinions are 100% my own.
 Thank you for supporting the brands that help make this site possible.

 Hi, I love this combo but my toast ends up being soggy in the middle.
 Any advice?